 Straight Talk: Thinking About Boredom & Function

-If the targets and treatments remain imprecise who can blame the public for a pervasive lack of confidence in the ADHD treatment system?
-The good news, label guesswork is out [hyperactive vs inattentive?], and detailed, functional measurement, both brain, and biomedical is now more decidedly, irrevocably in.
+Don’t forget, if the targets and treatments remain imprecise who can blame the public for a pervasive lack of confidence in the ADHD treatment system?
+The good news, label guesswork is out [hyperactive vs inattentive??], and detailed, functional measurement, both brain and biomedical, is now more decidedly, irrevocably in.

 No, I’m not diving into the deep waters of controversy over functional vs traditional medicine.
 The function I’m addressing here at CBJ is at once complex and simple: brain function and biomedical function from a comprehensive medical perspective are increasingly translatable, understandable, and applicable down at the street level.

 My perspective remains the same: Comprehensive perceptions are inclusive, not polarized in either of the warring medical camps [traditional or functional] and are in the best interest of the most advanced, most precise, most predictable patient care.

 Let’s get past binary thinking – it’s boring.

 The good thing about science is that it’s true whether or not you believe in it.